vectara/vectara-docs/www/docs/api-jumpstart.md

 #### Example cURL command

-This example queries the index with the question about annual PTO.
+This example queries the corpus with the question about annual PTO.

 ```js
 curl -L -X POST 'https://api.vectara.io/v1/query' \